Are you a single parent to a child ages 6-14?

 What is the matching process?

-Potential mentees and mentors are matched according to interests, background, demographics and client needs.
+Potential mentees and mentors are matched according to gender, interests, background, demographics and client needs.

 How is the program supervised?